knative/observability/docs/prometheus-operator/README.md

     targetPort: 9090
 ```

-### Create a service monitor for the NatssChannel dispatcher:
+### Create a service monitor for the NatssChannel dispatcher

 ```bash
 cat << EOF | kubectl apply -f -